Way back in history:

 the stadium with another 20,000 locked out in the surrounding streets.

-Thanks to Graham Brown for the print text of this eloquent interview with Bill Morris.
+More Hednesford history Thanks to Graham Brown for the text of this eloquent interview with Bill Morris.

 And, below, the grand old man himself, Bill Morris with his son

-Martin Morris, sitting in front of the Doug Warner hot rod (before its total restoration by Gordon Bland, who sent this photo):
+Martin Morris, in front of the Doug Warner hot rod (before its restoration by Gordon Bland, who sent this photo): Bill Morris lived to be 94 years old, passing away in the autumn of 2008.

 1950's programme scans from Trevor Richings.
 Mid-fifties driver